SeldonIO/seldon-core/docs/source/contents/inference/index.md

 ### Model Inference

-For a local install if you have a Model `iris`, you would be able to send a prediction request by pushing to the topic: `seldon.default.model.iris.inputs`.
+For a local install if you have a model `iris`, you would be able to send a prediction request by pushing to the topic: `seldon.default.model.iris.inputs`.
 The response will appear on `seldon.default.model.iris.outputs`.

-For a Kubernetes install in `seldon-mesh` if you have a Model `iris`, you would be able to send a prediction request by pushing to the topic: `seldon.seldon-mesh.model.iris.inputs`.
+For a Kubernetes install in `seldon-mesh` if you have a model `iris`, you would be able to send a prediction request by pushing to the topic: `seldon.seldon-mesh.model.iris.inputs`.
 The response will appear on `seldon.seldon-mesh.model.iris.outputs`.

 ### Pipeline Inference

-For a local install if you have a Pipeline `mypipeline`, you would be able to send a prediction request by pushing to the topic: `seldon.default.pipeline.mypipeline.inputs`.
+For a local install if you have a pipeline `mypipeline`, you would be able to send a prediction request by pushing to the topic: `seldon.default.pipeline.mypipeline.inputs`.
 The response will appear on `seldon.default.pipeline.mypipeline.outputs`.

-For a Kubernetes install in `seldon-mesh` if you have a Pipeline `pipeline`, you would be able to send a prediction request by pushing to the topic: `seldon.seldon-mesh.pipeline.mypipeline.inputs`.
+For a Kubernetes install in `seldon-mesh` if you have a pipeline `pipeline`, you would be able to send a prediction request by pushing to the topic: `seldon.seldon-mesh.pipeline.mypipeline.inputs`.
 The response will appear on `seldon.seldon-mesh.pipeline.mypipeline.outputs`.

 ## Pipeline Metadata